-API Fortress Load Testing provides it’s users with functional load testing.
+API Fortress Load Testing is more than stress testing: it’s functional load testing.
 Rather than simply overburdening a server with requests, API Fortress Load Testing directs properly formatted requests to the appropriate endpoints and records failures at an API endpoint level.

 Step 1: Access Load Testing Control Panel

 To access Load Testing from the main page. click on the “Tools” button, and then “Load Testing”.

 This is the main Load Testing screen.
 From here, you can create and run a new task.
 You can also run, modify or delete a saved task.
 To create a new task, click “+New Task”.